tbarbette/npf/README.md

 ```
  * click fastclick : List of repos to watch, as described in the repos folder
  * --history N allows to re-do the tests for the last N commits, you will receive
  an e-mail for each commits of each repos.
-This arguments is also available in regression.py
  * --tags TAG1 TAG2 [...] allows to set flags which change variables in the tests, see below.

 ###NPF Comparator

 Compare allows to do the contrary of regression.py : instead of
- testing multiple testies on one repository, you test one testie across
+ testing multiple testies on one repository, it tests one testie across
  multiple repositories.

 This example allows to compare click against fastclick for the infinitesource